07740 877 544 [email protected]

 Flat cut lettering out of Perspex

 Flat-cut lettering or cut out letters are shaped from sheets of substrates.
-Commonly used materials are acrylic, aluminium composite, foam PVC, and MDF.
+Acrylic, aluminium composite, foam PVC, and MDF are commonly used materials.
 Most cut out letters on Dundee shopfronts are shaped on large CNC router tables.
 And some can be shaped by hand with a jigsaw.

 Flat cuts are often fixed to surfaces with cylindrical barrels behind each shape.
 But SDICD would be fixed directly onto the fascia using high bond, double sided tape.
 This meant the fixings would not be visible.